HaliteChallenge/Halite-II/website/learn-programming-challenge/other-resources/best-practices.md

     ./halite -d "30 30" -s 42 "python3 MyBot.py" "python3 RandomBot.py" -t

 ## Debugging with an IDE
 There is a community contributed method for running a Halite bot from a custom debugger locally.
-More on this can be found [here on the forums][debugger-method].
+More on this can be found [here on the forums][debugger-method]{:target="_blank"}.
 __Warning: this method has not been tested with Halite II.
 Use at your own risk.__

 [debugger-method]: http://2016.forums.halite.io/t/running-your-halite-bot-from-a-debugger/70